 The consolidated financial statements comprise the financial statements of the Company and of its subsidiaries, as well as those of Old American County Mutual Fire Insurance Company ("OACM"), a variable interest entity ("VIE") which the Company is required to consolidate.
 All significant intercompany balances have been eliminated in consolidation.
-Transactions with the segregated account owned by the Company have been eliminated on consolidation.
-For further discussion of VIEs, see Note 20.
+For further discussion of VIEs, see Note 19.